Hex Frvr: Reception

-When the game's creator Chris Benjaminsen promoted the game on Reddit, it got over 1,500 comments and started to go viral.
+When Benjaminsen promoted the game on Reddit, it got over 1,500 comments and started to go viral.
 According to Benjaminsen, the Reddit post was "definitely what made the game explode.
 While I have been successful with distribution before, I have never done anything like this."
 After five days of being released, Chris Benjaminsen revealed that "players have spent just above 4 full years (1,598 days) playing the game".

 Tom Senior wrote an article for PC Gamer titled "Hex FRVR: the perfect procrastination puzzle game", stating "It's so quick and simple that I can't stop playing it."
 The game has been noted by many players to be addictive.